-This thread stuck out because it parallels some of my observations about onboarding design.
+That got me thinking about onboarding design.
 User onboarding is a process of guiding a new user on their journey from a product’s entry point to an endpoint of success, and can present challenges similar to that of writers trying to shephard characters through a plot.
-And there seems to be the plotter’s approach, and the pantser’s one.
+And if we look at difference designs, we can see evidence that some take a plotter’s approach, and others take a pantser’s one.

 The plotter’s approach